 The results of sec. \ref{SecQuantoAdj} above allows us to derive no arbitrage, double-curve-single-currency pricing formulas for interest rate derivatives.
 The recipes are, basically, eqs. \ref{QuantoAdj}-\ref{QuantoExp} or \ref{QuantoAdjSwap}-\ref{QuantoExpSwap}.

-The simplest interest rate derivative is a floating zero coupon bond paying at time $T$ a single cashflow depending on a single spot rate (e.g. the Xibor) fixed at time $t<T$,
+The simplest interest rate derivative is a floating zero coupon bond paying at time $T$ a single cash flow depending on a single spot rate (e.g. the Xibor) fixed at time $t<T$,

 Being

 the price at time $t\leq T$ is given by

 Notice that the forward basis in eq. \ref{ZCBprice} disappears and we are left with the standard pricing formula, modified according to the double-curve framework.